Understanding your benefit entitlement

 This will ensure that you get the correct amount of benefit.

-Below are some of the common reasons for a change in benefit entitlement.
+Common reasons for a change in benefits

 Income

+If your income changes often, we will use an average amount.
+This may happen if you work different hours each week.
 National insurance, tax and half of any pension contributions are taken out of your gross earnings to get a net amount.

 You can check the income we used to assess your claim on:

-Non-dependants (other adults in your household)
+Non-dependants (other adults in your household

-If you have any adults living in your household other than your partner, we may deduct a set amount from your weekly benefit entitlement.
+Non-dependants are any adults living in your household other than your partner.
+We may deduct a set amount from your weekly benefit entitlement.
 This is called a non-dependant deduction.
-The amount of the deduction depends on the income of the other adults in your household and other matters.
+The amount deducted depends on the non-dependant’s income and other matters.
 Find out more about non-dependant deductions

-If you disagree with the non-dependant deduction on your claim, you can submit a dispute.
-To support your dispute you will need to provide proof of the other adults' income, status, or child benefit if you are receiving it.
+If you think the deduction is wrong, you can submit a dispute.
+You will need to provide proof of their income, status, or benefits.

 Information received from the Department of Work and Pensions

-When we receive this information we will assess your claim based on your new circumstances.
-The change may mean that you are entitled to more or less Housing Benefit and Council Tax Support.
+When we get this information we reassess your claim .The change may mean that you are entitled to more or less Housing Benefit and Council Tax Support.
 It can also mean that you are no longer entitled to it.

 You can check the information we used to assess your claim on: